The headaches, facial pain, and other symptoms of a TMJ (temporomandibular joint) disorder can be agonizing.

 The temporomandibular joints connect the jawbone to the skull.
 There is one temporomandibular joint located on each side of your face.
 These jaw joints are complicated structures that involve interactions with bone, cartilage disks, facial and cranial muscles, and nerves.

 A TMJ disorder (TMD) refers to a dysfunction that affects the normal movement and use of the jaw.
-The term "TMJ disorder" can actually refer to several conditions that cause pain and inflammation in the temporomandibular joints and surrounding tissues.
+The term "TMJ disorder" can actually refer to several conditions that cause pain and inflammation in the joints and surrounding tissues.
 Temporomandibular joint disorders can make it difficult to bite, chew, speak, and make certain facial expressions.

 Symptoms of a TMJ Disorder What Are the Common Signs?